 Another way to protect user data or prevent website user’s accounts from being attacked is two-factor authentication.
 Instead of having an account only password-protected, adding another log-in step is like adding another security layer.
-E-commerce security must protect data related to the organization, consumers, and website.
+E-commerce security must involve authentication security to protect data related to the organization, consumers, and website.

 05. PCI Compliant Paired With Regular Audits